unytics/airbyte_serverless/README.md

 - Raise an issue to raise a bug or suggest improvements
 - Open a PR!
 Below are some suggestions of work to be done:
   - implements a scheduler
+  - create a very light python airbyte source / add a tutorial to use it in abs
   - implement the `get_logs` method of `BigQueryDestination`
   - enable updating cloud run job instead of deleting/creating when it already exists
   - add a new destination connector (Cloud Storage?)